Forest gate community school 3

 Able students from disadvantaged backgrounds

 We help students and families to overcome socio-economic and cultural barriers to attending further and higher education.
 Some of our most able students come from homes where no parent or close relative has either experienced, or expects, progression to university.
-Using the PPG (pupil premium grant) Forest Gate Community School positively discriminates and engages proactively with the parents or carers of these students to tackle this challenge and students are provided with curriculum provision, access to cultural and social activity and personalised support.
+Using the Pupil Premium funding Forest Gate Community School positively discriminates and engages proactively with the parents or carers of these students to tackle this challenge and students are provided with curriculum provision, access to cultural and social activity and personalised support.

 As a parent, what can I do to support my child?